-Pro Forma Results (unaudited)
+Pro Forma Results

-The following unaudited pro forma information presents a summary of the results of operations of the Company assuming the acquisition of the California and Washington franchise restaurants occurred at the beginning of the period presented as required by SFAS 141.
-Pro forma net income for 2007 excludes the nonrecurring \$1.6 million pre-tax charge related to the reacquired franchise rights of the California franchise acquisition as well as the nonrecurring \$1.7 million pre-tax charge related to a legal settlement, while the pro forma net income for 2006 excludes the nonrecurring \$1.7 million pre-tax charge, related to the reacquired franchise rights of the Washington franchise acquisition.
+The following unaudited pro forma information presents a summary of the results of operations of the Company assuming the acquisition of the California franchise restaurants occurred at the beginning of the period presented as required by SFAS 141.
+Pro forma net income for the forty weeks ended October 7, 2007 excludes the nonrecurring \$1.8 million pre-tax charge related to the reacquired franchise costs of the California franchise acquisition as well as the nonrecurring \$1.7 million pre-tax charge related to a legal settlement.
 The pro forma financial information is presented for informational purposes only and is not indicative of the results of operations that would have been achieved if the acquisition had taken place at the beginning of the period presented, nor is it indicative of future operating results.